holylovenia/holylovenia.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm currently working as a Senior Research Engineer at [AI Singapore 🇸🇬](https://aisingapore.org/) in the field of multilingualism in Southeast Asian languages and for Southeast Asian regions.
+I'm currently working for [SEACrowd](https://seacrowd.github.io/), a non-profit community dedicated to bridging the gap between multilingual AI and Southeast Asian AI and enhancing the quality of AI research and researchers in the region.

 #### Previously

+- I was a Senior Research Engineer at [AI Singapore 🇸🇬](https://aisingapore.org/) in the field of multilingualism in Southeast Asian languages and for Southeast Asian regions.

 - 🎓 I got my MPhil degree from [The Hong Kong University of Science and Technology, Hong Kong 🇭🇰](https://hkust.edu.hk/).
 I worked on vision-language & NLP research as a part of the [Centre for Artificial Intelligence Research (CAiRE)](https://pascale.home.ece.ust.hk/team.html) in 2021-2023.